DomoApps/book-recommender-tutorial/README.md

 The application uses Domo's AI capabilities through the ryuu.js library.
 Make sure you have:

 - An active Domo account
-- Proper authorization set in the `manifest.json` file

 ## Available Scripts